expinc/sunagent/docs/API_REFERENCE.md

 Terminate a process.
 For windows, it is equivalent to kill process.
 For linux, it is equivalent to kill process by signal *SIGKILL*.

 Method: ```POST /processes/{pid or name}/terminate```

+Status:
+- 200 OK: Process is terminated.
+- 404 Not Found: Process not found.
+- 500 Internal Server Error: Request failed.

 Response: